eiffel-community/eiffel/eiffel-vocabulary/EiffelTestCaseStartedEvent.md

 #### data.testCase.version
 __Type:__ String
 __Required:__ No
 __Description:__ The unique version of the executed test case identity.
+Where this property is not used it is assumed that test cases are not version controlled.

 #### data.testCase.uri
 __Type:__ String
 __Required:__ No
 __Description:__ A location where a description of the test case can be retrieved.
-Whether the uri includes the version of the test case or just its id is up to the user of the protocol to decide.
+To the extent that multiple versions of the same test case co-exist, this property SHALL identify the exact version executed.

 ### data.executor
 __Type:__ String